tggrsmth/jumpcloudapp/README.markdown

 2. Create a new user.
 3. Update an existing user.
 4. Delete a user.
-5. Look pretty and be easy to use.

-That's it.
+5. Be intuitive and have a clean user experience.

 Feel free to use any modern application generator such as [Angular CLI](https://cli.angular.io/), [Create React App](https://facebook.github.io/create-react-app/), [Vue CLI](https://cli.vuejs.org/), etc.